toddler listening toddler meltdowns toddler tantrums

 Follow through

-Without this step, there likely won’t be trust that there is a consequence, so the unwanted behavior will most likely continue.
+Without the step of following through on the consequence you warned your child about, they likely won’t trust that there will be a consequence, so the unwanted behavior will most likely continue.

 Usually before returning to whatever setting we were in before taking the break, I take a moment to explain why I’m telling them to behave a certain way: “We cannot jump on the couch, it’s too dangerous.
 You could get hurt, owee!
 Danger.
 Let’s be safe, ok?
 Ok, let’s try again.”

-This approach will shape future behavior and soon, your toddler will no longer do the unwanted behavior (more often than not) because it’s not worth their time to have to take a break from what they’re doing.
+This approach will shape future behavior and soon, your toddler will know the rules and no longer do the unwanted behavior (more often than not) because it’s not worth their time to have to take a break from what they’re doing.

 more helpful toddler posts: